HiroseSadao/HiroseSadao.github.io/_pages/about.md

   - /about.html
 ---

 Sadao Hirose (廣瀬貞雄) is a third-year undergraduate student in the Department of Mechano-Informatics, Faculty of Engineering, at the University of Tokyo.
-His main focus is on research and development in sports analytics.
-In recent years, he has also been conducting research in the field of neural engineering.
+His main project during his undergraduate years has been to find ways to make soccer teams stronger using data.
+To pursue this goal, he joined the University of Tokyo’s official soccer team as a data scientist, conducted research on optimal positioning, and is currently working on a project analyzing brain states just before kicking the ball.
+While he has recently developed a growing interest in neuroscience, he continues to be passionate about soccer.

 CV can be found [here](https://docs.google.com/document/d/1MpqryIazkd2-YdEUbSvqURnHJHXbTkMwFbUs1mk_4G4/edit?usp=sharing).